 Kawajiri was a small rice farming and fishing hamlet until the post-war boom in Japan.
 During the boom era, heavy industry expanded and houses for workers expanded over most of the rice paddies.
 This somewhat unmanaged expansion created a maze of narrow interconnected roads following the perimeter of the old rice paddies.
 The town's economy shrank drastically after the bubble burst and most residents are now retired workers.
-A slow expansion of the town has occurred recently and a large modern community center, elementary school and swimming pool were all built prior to amalgamation.
+A slow expansion of the town has occurred recently and a large modern community center, elementary school and swimming pool were all built prior to amalgamation with Kure City.

 Kawajiri has a proud tradition of brush making that dates back to 1835.
 The unique style of Kawajiri brushes is a combination of Izumo styles and Kumano styles.
 Amazingly, Kawajiri has at times made up to 20% of the high-quality brushes produced in Japan.
 All the brushes are still made entirely by hand and most are sold by the town's brush cooperative.
 A grave for brushes was errected on Mount Noro in 1971 and a brush making museum opened in 1984.
 The museum is close to Noro-san Kougen Lodge near the top of Mount Noro.

 Mt.
 Noro is the second highest mountain at 839 meters on the Seto Inland Sea.
 Parts of the mountain are in Kawajiri and the villages of Yasuura and Kurose.
 It is a popular recreation and nature park.
 An excellent road makes it easy for the casual outdoor enthusiast to enjoy.
 At the top is a 180 degree viewpoint where you can see as far as Shikoku on a clear day.
 During the spring, a section of the road up the mountain lights up with cherry blossoms.